 Soul Sisters - a Feminist Beit Midrash

 With Hazzan Joanna Dulkin • Monthly Thursdays • 10:30 am-12 pm • Hybrid (in-person at Adath & on Zoom) • Free • Zoom link Many of us have heard, told and retold the tales of our fearless matriarchs.
 The Torah is full of women—but not all of them are recognized to the same level as their male counterparts.
 What's up with that?
 In our ongoing study of Biblical women through a feminist sense, we explore the stories behind the stories, examining both ancient and modern midrashim (commentary and stories) to pull Biblical women out of the shadows of the text and center them in the narrative.
 Through engaging discussion and sharing from our own lives, we strive to more fully understand these Biblical women, and ourselves.
 All genders welcome.
-Hear what Hazzan has to say about Soul Sisters here!
-2022-23 Dates: Oct 13, Nov 3, Dec 1, Jan 12, Feb 9, March 9, May 4 & June 1.
-Soul Sisters will take a hiatus in the summer.
-To join by phone, dial: 312.626.6799 Meeting ID: 817 4600 9316 To join the Soul Sisters class email list, contact Anna Simon at annas@adath.net. |
+2023-24 Dates: Coming Soon To join by phone, dial: 312.626.6799 Meeting ID: 817 4600 9316 |

 Intro to Judaism

-With Adath, Beth El, and Sharei Chesed clergy • Tuesdays • 7:30-9 pm • In-person at Beth El, Sharei Chesed & Adath • $50/individual, $75/couple • Contact Anna Simon at annas@adath.net to register Open to Jews, people of other faiths or no faith, and those considering conversion.
+With Adath, Beth El, and Sharei Chesed clergy • Tuesdays • 7:30-9 pm • In-person at Beth El, Sharei Chesed & Adath • $50/individual, $75/couple Open to Jews, people of other faiths or no faith, and those considering conversion.
 The rabbis of Adath Jeshurun, Beth El and Sharei Chesed Synagogues jointly offer this class.
 Every participant must have a sponsoring rabbi to meet with initially.
 Optional: Hebrew Reading (see below for class information).
-2022-23 Dates: Sept 6, 2022 through May 16, 2023.
-No class on April 4. |
+2023-24 program has already started.
+Contact Anna Simon at annas@adath.net with questions or to inquire about a future session. |

 Hebrew Reading (for Students in the Intro to Judaism Class)

-With Rachel Levitt • Tuesdays • 6:30-7:30 pm • In-person at Beth El, Sharei Chesed & Adath • $125/individual or $160/couple • Register Learn phonetic Hebrew reading and home-based prayer skills (blessings for foods, Shabbat home rituals, etc.), plus some frequently used modern Hebrew terms.
-2022-23 Dates: Oct 25, 2022 - Mar 28, 2023.
-No class on April 4. |
+Tuesdays • 6:30-7:30 pm • In-person at Beth El, Sharei Chesed & Adath • $125/individual or $160/couple • Registration available to people taking Introduction to Judaism Learn phonetic Hebrew reading and home-based prayer skills (blessings for foods, Shabbat home rituals, etc.), plus some frequently used modern Hebrew terms.
+2023-24 Dates: Class will run fall through spring. |

 Finding Meaning in Shabbat Prayer

-With Lon Rosenfield • Thursdays (some Mondays) • 7:30-8:30pm • Zoom • $50 • Register here (Zoom links will be included in registration confirmation email) Want to enhance your experience at Shabbat services?
+With Lon Rosenfield • Tuesdays • 6:30-7:30pm • Zoom • $50 • Register Here Want to enhance your experience at Shabbat services?
 This program will help you feel more comfortable participating in Shabbat prayer and Jewish activities.
 We will use the Siddur Lev Shalem, but any Conservative or Traditional Siddur will work.
 We will discuss Shabbat prayers beginning with those of Friday Evening and concluding with Havdalah.
 In addition to discussing possible interpretations of the prayers, we’ll investigate their origins in Tanach, try to answer the question ‘what is a prayer,’ see how prayers become part of our everyday lives, and take virtual field trips to find out ‘what really happened on Mt.
-Sinai.’
+Sinai.
 We will pay attention to ‘choreography,’ and try to make participating in services more comfortable and meaningful.
-2022-23 Dates: Oct 24, Nov 1 & 17, Dec 1, 8, 15 & 22, Jan 5, 12, 19 & 26, Feb 2, 9, 16 & 23, March 2, 9, 16, 23 & 30, April 20 & 27, May 4, 11 & 18.
-No class on Nov 24, Dec 29, April 6 & 13.
-Pre-requisite: None Note: If you wish to participate in the Bar/Bat Torah Program, you may also take the Hebrew 1.0 or 2.0 course.
-At the end of the year, on the second day of Shavuot, graduates of this program will have the opportunity to help lead services, read from Torah, and/or deliver a d’var Torah. |
+2023-24 Dates: 10/17, 10/24, 10/30*, 11/6*, 11/14, 11/21, 11/28, 12/5, 12/12, 1/2, 1/9, 1/16, 1/23, 1/30, 2/6, 2/13, 2/20, 2/27, 3/5, 3/11*, 3/19, 3/26, 4/2, 4/9, 4/16, 5/7, 5/14. *Indicates a Monday session.
+NO CLASS: 12/19 & 12/26, 4/23 & 4/30 Pre-requisite: None Required materials (separate purchase): Siddur Lev Shalem Shabbat and Festivals, Regular Edition.
+To receive a 40% discount on the purchase of the book (not including shipping costs), use coupon code DISCOUNTSLS when prompted.
+Click here to go to The Rabbinical Assembly bookstore to purchase the book with the discount code.
+Note: If you wish to participate in the Bar/Bat Torah Program, you may also take the Hebrew 1.0 or 2.0 course.
+At the end of the year, on the second day of Shavuot (Wednesday, June 12), graduates of this program will have the opportunity to help lead services, read from Torah, and/or deliver a d’var Torah. |

-Hebrew 1.0: Beginning Biblical Hebrew
+Hebrew 1.0: Beginning Biblical Hebrew/Siddur Hebrew

-Adult Haftarah Lessons
+Adult Haftarah Refresher

-With Bev Fishman • Free Interested in taking lessons?
+With Bev Fishman • Free Interested in refreshing your Haftarah reading skills?
 Contact Anna Simon at annas@adath.net. |

-Torah Reading for Adults
+Beginning Torah Reading for Adults

 Social Groups & Clubs